gautamkrishnar/socli/README.rst

 To Do
 ~~~~~

-Command line interface for: - [ ] Stack overflow authentication - [ ]
+Command line interface for: - [ ] Stack Overflow authentication - [ ]
-Posting to stack overflow - [ ] Upvote answer - [ ] Comment on an answer
+Posting to Stack Overflow - [ ] Upvote answer - [ ] Comment on an answer
 - [ ] Browsing stackoverflow home page

 Please check out the list of